aarons-talks/2017-09-24-Ignite/prom-operator/README.md

 ## View the Monitoring UI

-The monitoring UI is available on port `30900` of the node.
+The monitoring UI is available on port `30900` of the service's load balancer.

 ## Clean Up